From 0% to hero (on the essay)

 Security @ Salford

 You may have heard stories about Salford (or Manchester) being a dangerous area, but that is exactly what they are, stories.
 I mean, it’s the same thing in any metropolitan area, if you know how to stay safe you should have no problem at all.
-This is what this post is going to cover: How to stay safe in Salford smile
+This is what this post is going to cover: How to stay safe in Salford Smile

 Be aware about your personal security by following these basic rules: